 Introduction

-Because of the complexity of the Draft Bylaws and the limited time that was available to the CCWG-Accountability to review the most recent draft prior to publication for comment, the CCWG-Accountability elected to use the ICANN public consultation to perform a more complete analysis the Draft Bylaws.
+Because of the complexity of the Draft ICANN Bylaws and the limited time that was available to the CCWG-Accountability to review the most recent draft prior to publication for comment, the CCWG-Accountability elected to use the ICANN public consultation to perform a more complete analysis the Draft ICANN Bylaws dated 20 April 2016 that were posted for public comment (“Draft Bylaws”).

+The CCWG-Accountability recognizes that the CCWG-Accountability Supplemental Final Proposal on Work Stream 1 Recommendations (“CCWG Proposal”) is complex.
+We understand that at times during the process of drafting the Draft Bylaws to implement the CCWG Proposal, the legal drafting team found the CCWG Proposal to be less than clear.
+The lawyers communicated with the Bylaws Coordination Group (“BCG”) during the drafting process to facilitate resolution of such issues; more than 65 questions were certified to the BCG.

 These comments are not offered as criticism of the outstanding work performed by the legal drafting team in producing these Draft Bylaws.
-The CCWG tasked the two law firms that have advised the CCWG when it prepared its report to be part of the legal drafting team.
+The CCWG tasked the two law firms that have advised the CCWG when it prepared the CCWG Proposal to be part of the legal drafting team.
 The drafting exercise was a collaborative effort between the law firms and ICANN’s legal department.
 We commend the lawyers involved for the collegial manner in which this exceptionally complex task was undertaken, and for the work product, which with the few exceptions noted here embodies the spirit of the CCWG-Accountability recommendations.

-Given the necessary complexity of the Draft Bylaws and the short timeframes we are working under the CCWG Accountability participants were unable to conduct a thorough review prior to publication for public consultation.
+Given the necessary complexity of the Draft Bylaws and the short timeframes we are working under, the CCWG-Accountability participants were unable to conduct a thorough review prior to publication for public consultation.
 To remedy this situation, the CCWG-Accountability has held a series of meetings since the publication of the Draft Bylaws for public consultation to identify any remaining issues its participants, as a group, had with the Draft Bylaws.

 Each issue presented in this document has been discussed by the CCWG-Accountability participants at meetings and has been agreed to as a CCWG-Accountability comment on the Draft Bylaws.
-The list of topics mentioned in the CCWG public comment might appear to be long, but many of the points cited are included as a final check to ensure that the CCWG requirements have been implemented in the bylaw language.
+The list of topics mentioned in this CCWG-Accountability public comment might appear to be long, but many of the points cited are included as a final check to ensure that the CCWG Proposal requirements have been implemented in the ICANN Bylaws.

 CCWG-Accountability members and participants may also submit comments in their individual or organizational roles.